Brief

 This library can:

-• Open a window, handle input from keyboard/mouse/controller
+• Open a window, handle input from keyboard/mouse/gamepad

 • Draw while resizing the window